Initial Sonography Certification and Registration

 honor code violations that may have occurred while they attended school.

-Candidates becoming certified through the primary pathway may complete a pre-application to determine
+Candidates becoming certified and registered through the primary pathway may complete a pre-application to determine

 their ethics eligibility prior to enrolling in or during their educational program.